In the spirit of equality, in the spirit of equal distribution of resources, I've got an idea as to Brett Favre's retirement.

 They will never be a governing majority.

-They are so afraid of being in the minority for a session or two that they are willing to throw principle to the wind and get in bed with the Democrats in some forta some form of perverse Dick Morris triangulation strategy.
+They are so afraid of being in the minority for a session or two that they are willing to throw principle to the wind and get in bed with the Democrats in some form of perverse Dick Morris triangulation strategy.

-You want to know why conservatives are upset today.
+You want to know why conservatives are upset today?

 I just described it.

-Six liberal Republicans undercut the Minnesota Republican Party, undercut the taxpayer of Minnesota, and if there's six here, there's many more in Washington.
+Six liberal Republicans undercut the Minnesota Republican Party, undercut the taxpayer of Minnesota.

 Just look at the U.S. Senate and some of those Republicans.

-I don't need to name them, you know them.
+I don't need to name them.

 And I don't know why we've got this death wish in the GOP.

-If you keep listening to your enemies, if you keep listening to the New York Times, if you let the Sierra Club educate the country on global warming, well, naturally the polls are going to reflect a concern about global warming.
+If you keep listening to your enemies, if you keep listening to the New York Times, if you let the Sierra Club educate the country on global warming, well, naturally, the polls are going to reflect a concern about global warming.

-But part of being a great politician is not following the polls, is not looking at this and saying, Oh, I've got to modify my view.
+But part of being a great politician is not following the polls, is not looking at this and saying, oh, I've got to modify my view.

-Somebody presented a poll once to Ronald Reagan when he was president, where the vast majority of Americans disagreed with his view.
+Somebody presented a poll once to Ronald Reagan when he was president where the vast majority of Americans disagreed with his view.

-He didn't say, Oh, that's it, let's change our view.
+He didn't say, oh, that's it.

-He said, Well, or as Reagan would put it, well, well, we'll just have to educate them.
+He said, well, or as Reagan would put it, well, well, we'll just have to educate them.

 That's leadership.

-That's leadership, and that's what the GOP needs.
+And that's what the GOP needs.

 I'm Jason Lewis, 17 after the hour.

-Your calls on this open line Friday coming right up at 1800, 282-2882 on the Rush Limbaugh program.
+Your calls on this Open Line Friday coming right up at 1-800-282-2882 on the Rush Limbaugh program.

-And here we go, back with Minnesota's real anchor man in for America's real anchorman, Jason Lewis in for Rush Limbaugh on this open line Friday.
+And here we go back with Minnesota's real anchorman, in for America's real anchorman, Jason Lewis, in for Rush Limbaugh on this open line Friday.

 Glad to be covering the Northern Command for El Rushbo.